ministryofjustice/moj-frontend/docs/accessibility.md

 ---
 layout: layouts/content.njk
-title: Accessibility statement for Ministry of Justice Design System
+title: Accessibility statement for MOJ Design System
 ---

-This accessibility statement applies to the Ministry of Justice Design System documentation website.
+This accessibility statement applies to the MOJ Design System documentation website.

-This website is run by Justice Digital, a Ministry of Justice service area.
+This website is run by Justice Digital, an MOJ service area.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

-- change colours, contrast levels and fonts
+- change colours, contrast levels and fonts using browser or device settings
-- navigate most of the website using just a keyboard
+- zoom in up to 400% without the text spilling off the screen
-- navigate most of the website using speech recognition software
+- navigate most of the website using a keyboard or speech recognition software
 - listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

-We’ve also made the text as simple as possible to understand.
+We’ve also made the website text as simple as possible to understand.

 [AbilityNet](https://mcmw.abilitynet.org.uk/) has advice on making your device easier to use if you have a disability.